‘General Hospital’ Spoilers: Casting News – Ivy Natalia Plays Femme Fatale in Final Tracy Plot

 Remember The Crying At The Abby?

-On this week’s General Hospital, Tracy and Laura Spencer (Genie Francis) were told to stay in their room at the abby because women weren’t allowed to go wandering around in the all-male cloister.
+On this week’s General Hospital, Tracy and Laura Spencer (Genie Francis) were told to stay in their room at the abbey because women weren’t allowed to go wandering around in the all-male cloister.
 But, of course, Tracy and Laura neither one are the type to follow a rule, particularly one handed to them by some random guy in a long dress.

-When Tracy and Laura were leaving the room, they heard the sound of a woman crying and they went to investigate.
+When Tracy and Laura were leaving the room, they heard the sound of a woman crying, and they went to investigate.
 However, they didn’t get too far because on Tuesday’s General Hospital, Tracy and Laura saw the monks with the painting and a confrontation ensued.
 But once things calm down about the painting, General Hospital spoilers predict the ladies will follow the sound.

 #GH Today Tue April 4: After looking at Edward’s mysterious painting, Tracy loses her cool w/ the monks.
 “I want answers now!” she demands. pic.twitter.com/dADAfPbxIO